 Road Trip Across the Country Alone // 25 days, 7027 miles

 This is the face of a girl who had no clue what she was about to get herself into.
 March 22, 2016.
 With my bags packed, the car loaded, and a joyful heart in tow, I began this road trip across the country completely alone.
 An early spring Tuesday secretly journeying out on an extraordinary adventure that only a few folks knew about.
 It was an experience that forever changed my life.
 In 25 days I drove 7027 miles with just my VW Jetta, a tent, and the open road.
 I believe that you can't claim to be something unless you are actually living proof of it.
-I'll be damned if I ain't an adventurer!
-My soul believes in every ounce of nature's offerings.
-My heart is so full.
-I have so much to share with the world, and am grateful to do so.
+My soul believes in every ounce of nature's offerings, and it has left my heart so full.
+I have much to share with the world.

-In early 2015, I had this idea of wanting to go on an extended road trip out West to visit some key National Parks.
-The parks hold a special place in my heart having given me a life full of memories thus far.
-Part of my soul belongs to the western states, the majestic mountains, the deep red canyons, and the widest skies imaginable.
+In early 2015, I had this idea of wanting to go on an extended road trip out West to visiting National Parks.
+The parks hold a special place in my heart, given me a life full of memories thus far.
+Part of my soul lives in the western states: the majestic mountains, the deep red canyons, and the wide skies.
 Wildest dreams are born here.
-A power that explodes from the deepest parts of my inner self emerges, and yet there is such a sense of peace present.
+A power explodes from the deepest parts of my inner self, and yet there is such a sense of peace present.
 An awareness of belonging to something greater than just myself rises, but then I realize the greatness is already inside of me.
 The Universe is within me.